Almost Optimal Variance-Constrained Best Arm Identification: The Sub-Gaussian Case

 For brevity, let $c$ denote the absolute constant $64$ from now on.
 Given an instance $ (\nu,\bar{\sigma}^2) $, where $\nu_i,i\in[N]$ are independent $\sigma$-sub-Gaussian distributions, we define the {\em hardness parameter} for this $\sigma$-sub-Gaussian instance as

-Algorithm~\ref{VALUCB_subgaussian} is a slight extension of VA-LUCB (Algorithm~\ref{VALUCB}) and has the following guarantee. \begin{restatable}[Upper Bound for $\sigma$-sub-Gaussian Case]{thm}{thmuppboundsub} Given an instance $ (\nu,\bar{\sigma}^2) $ with $\bar{\sigma}^2<\sigma^2$ and confidence parameter $ \delta \leq 0.05$, with probability at least $1-\delta$, Algorithm~\ref{VALUCB_subgaussian} succeeds and terminates in
+Algorithm~\ref{VALUCB_subgaussian}, designed for sub-Gaussian random rewards, is a slight extension of VA-LUCB (Algorithm~\ref{VALUCB}) and has the following guarantee. \begin{restatable}[Upper Bound for $\sigma$-sub-Gaussian Case]{thm}{thmuppboundsub} Given an instance $ (\nu,\bar{\sigma}^2) $ with $\bar{\sigma}^2<\sigma^2$ and confidence parameter $ \delta \leq 0.05$, with probability at least $1-\delta$, Algorithm~\ref{VALUCB_subgaussian} succeeds and terminates in

 time steps.
 Furthermore, the expected sample complexity is as in \eqref{eqn:valucb_subG}. \end{restatable} \begin{remark} When the threshold $\bar{\sigma}^2\geq\sigma^2$, all the arms are feasible and the problem reduce to vanilla BAI problem.
 The more interesting case is the case where $\bar{\sigma}^2<\sigma^2$ and the expectations of the arms are close, e.g., $\Delta_i\leq 2\sigma$ for all $i\in [N]$.
 In this case, $\Delta_i^\mathrm{v}<\sigma^2,\Delta_i\leq 2\sqrt{2}\sigma $ for all $i\in[N]$, leading to $H_{\mathrm{VA},N}^{(\sigma)}=H_\mathrm{VA}^{(\sigma)}$.
 Furthermore,